AndrewChild/LocalBoulders/README.md

     - limit photo height
     - in contexts where both routes and variations are being refered to interchangably call them climbs
 	- rework topo map drawing.
 If possible draw all sub area topos from the area map using layers
+	- when assigning topos to boulders the code just assigns the topo to the first boulder declared in the routes attribute (not the first boulder in the book order).
+This is kind of useful but its not intended behaviour.
     LaTeX:
     - GPS index of boulders
     - arete shortcut